Welcome to The Imperial Hotel

 Extensively renovated in 2015 to cater for a new level of function capabilities, the hotel is now a dedicated art and entertainment space with five diverse areas offering settings for every occasion.
 From wedding receptions to birthday parties, music concerts to art exhibitions, corporate seminars to tour morning teas, the Imperial Hotel can do it all.

 Many of you will remember the Eumundi Lager brand - first crafted in Eumundi back in 1988.
 We are excited to announce that we have partnered with Lion to again build a micro-brewery on-site and revive the much loved beer brand.
-Yes, our own Eumundi craft beers will again be available on tap - with the brews being developed by esteemed Lion Brewmaster Chuck Hahn.
+Yes, our own Eumundi craft beers will again be available on tap - with the brews being developed by esteemed Lion Brewmaster Chuck Hahn and our on-site Head Brewer Chris Sheehan.
 Development of the new Eumundi Brewery has begun, and we’ll have it up and running later this year.
+We're excited!

 OPEN 7 DAYS A WEEK FROM 10AM TILL LATE